- What desktop SLS 3D printers are available on the market?

-Starting at around $7,000, today’s professional desktop SLS 3D printers are much more affordable than before (even if they don’t target consumers yet).
+Starting at around $5,500, today’s professional desktop SLS 3D printers are much more affordable than before (although they don’t target consumers yet).
 They enable small businesses to access accurate and advanced in-house prototyping without implying long delays linked to external 3D printing services.

-We’ve created a list of the 5 desktop SLS 3D printers available on the market, following the selection criterion below:
+We’ve created a list of the best desktop SLS 3D printers available on the market, following the selection criterion below:

 - SLS 3D printing technology

 The best desktop SLS 3D printers for professionals

 |Formlabs Fuse 1||$9,999||165 x 165 x 320 mm||United States||Quote|

 |Sinterit Lisa Pro||€11,990||150 x 200 x 260 mm||Poland||Quote|

 |Natural Robotics VIT SLS||-||250 x 250 x 300 mm||Spain||Quote|